massdriver-cloud/azure-postgresql-flexible-server/operator.md

 #### Server Connection Issues

+**Note:** PostgresQL bundle is configured to be isolated on the virtual network.
+By design, it refuses connection attempts made from outside of the virtual network.
+To connect, you may need to configure VPN or a jump box.

 If you are having trouble connecting to your PostgreSQL Flexible Server, you can troubleshoot using the following Azure CLI commands:

 Check the server status: